ChloeL01/CP3407-assignment/user_stories/review_system.md

 ## Description:
 Description-v1: Users can share experiences with an item after they have hired it.
+Description-v2: Users can rate and share experiences about a dog after they have hired it.

 ## Tasks, see chapter 4.